polem/Moderator/README.md

 Moderator
 ---------

-This is an expirimental PHP 5.3 librairy for moderating your user submitted content using these services :
+This is an experimental PHP 5.3 library for moderating your user submitted contents using these services :

 * `Mollom`
 * `Akismet` (Not implemented)